iniself/noba/WIKI.EN.md

 # Quickstart
 Backtrader_Bokeh is very easy.
 You only need to import Backtrader_Bokeh in your Python file as follows.
 That's all , then you can to get Backtrader_Bokeh brings many benefits, include:
 1. Get a powerful backend via Bokeh
-2. Fix many bugs of Backtrader through Backtrader_Bokeh's patch, instead of modifying the source code of backtrader
+2. Enhance Backtrader and fix many bugs of Backtrader through Backtrader_Bokeh's patch, instead of modifying the source code of backtrader
 3. A set of easier and clearer Api

 ```python